Admiring Light

 But, if you have the time, the patience and the tools, you can get that large sensor look from your smaller sensor camera.

-10 thoughts on “Large Sensor Look from a Small Sensor Camera”
+10 responses to “Large Sensor Look from a Small Sensor Camera”

 Thank you, it is a great idea, I’ve already used it and I love it.
 I’ve been thinking about a way to create the same effect for moving objects, it might be a stupid idea, but here it is: What if I create a brackect in the shape of a concave grid and mount 8 different inexpensive Olympus EPL-1 (now going for peanuts almost), all with same lens, use hyperfocal focus and trigger remotly at the same time? of course each camera will be set in a way to overlap with the one focus on the main subject, could this work at least in theory?
 I’ll be willing to try.
 Thanks, I look forward for your comments.
 Antonio